Evaluating Robustness of Large Language Models Against Multilingual Typographical Errors: Introduction

 Our experiments yield several key findings.
 First, typographical errors consistently degrade model performance, particularly on generative tasks and those requiring reasoning (\secref{typo_rate}).
 Second, model size does not guarantee robustness: both small and large models exhibit noticeable performance drops under typos (\secref{model_size}).
 Third, instruction tuning improves clean-input performance but may also increase vulnerability under noise (\secref{instruction_tuned}).
 Fourth, increasing the number of examples in few-shot settings does not improve the robustness against typos (\secref{shot_count}).
 Lastly, robustness varies substantially across languages and scripts: for instance, translation \emph{from} English tends to be more robust than translation \emph{into} English (\secref{language_sensitive}).

-Our contributions are summarized as follows. \textbf{(i)} We propose \textbf{\algorithmname}, a multilingual typo generation algorithm that simulates realistic human-like errors grounded in language-specific keyboard layouts and typing patterns, and validate its realism through human evaluation. \textbf{(ii)} We conduct a comprehensive robustness evaluation suite spanning 18 open-source LLMs from three families (Gemma, Qwen, OLMo), across five downstream tasks. \textbf{(iii)} We evaluate robustness under both zero-shot and few-shot prompting, and under varying levels of typographical corruption, enabling fine-grained analysis of model behavior. \textbf{(iv)} We will release our code to facilitate further research on multilingual robustness under typographical errors.
+Our contributions are summarized as follows. \textbf{(i)} We propose \textbf{\algorithmname}, a multilingual typo generation algorithm that simulates realistic human-like errors grounded in language-specific keyboard layouts and typing patterns, and validate its realism through human evaluation. \textbf{(ii)} We conduct a comprehensive robustness evaluation suite spanning 18 open-source LLMs from three families (Gemma, Qwen, OLMo), across five downstream tasks. \textbf{(iii)} We evaluate robustness under both zero-shot and few-shot prompting, and under varying levels of typographical corruption, enabling fine-grained analysis of model behavior. \textbf{(iv)} We release a Python package for \algorithmname, along with its source code, to facilitate further research on multilingual robustness against typographical errors.